naoaki011/mt-plugin-google-sitemapsping/README.md

 Tag itself, this variable returns the result as a string of notification operation.
 There is no extra expenditures this string is usually comment out please.
 MTGoogleSitemapsPing string returned by the following variable tags.

-MTGoogleSitemapsPing error: <template> should be specified.
-MT Google Sitemapsping Error: SHOULD Be <template> specified.
-    specification template is required.
+* MTGoogleSitemapsPing error: <template> should be specified.
+MT Google Sitemapsping Error: SHOULD Be <template> specified. specification template is required.
-MTGoogleSitemapsPing error: a template which named "XXX" is not found.
-MT Google Sitemapsping Error: a template which named "XXX" is Not found.
-    index template specified by the template is not found.
+* MTGoogleSitemapsPing error: a template which named "XXX" is not found.
+MT Google Sitemapsping Error: a template which named "XXX" is Not found. index template specified by the template is not found.
-MTGoogleSitemapsPing message: You need not to ping for "XXX" now.
+* MTGoogleSitemapsPing message: You need not to ping for "XXX" now.
 MT Google Sitemapsping message: You Need Not to ping for "XXX" Now.
     Period from the previous notification for a specified time has passed, and there is no need to notify.
-MTGoogleSitemapsPing message: Successfully pinged for "XXX" at YYY.
+* MTGoogleSitemapsPing message: Successfully pinged for "XXX" at YYY.
 MT Google Sitemapsping message: Successfully Pinged for "XXX" at YYY.
     Notification sent.

 This along with Google Sitemaps server to the HTTP request result MovableType may be logged.

-MTGoogleSitemapsPing error: failed to ping. destination server returns; XXX MT Google Sitemapsping Error: failed to ping.
+* MTGoogleSitemapsPing error: failed to ping. destination server returns; XXX MT Google Sitemapsping Error: failed to ping.
 Server returns destination; XXX
     Google Sitemaps server error occurred while communicating with.
-MTGoogle SitemapsPing error: failed to initialize LWP::UserAgent MT Google Sitemapsping Error: failed to Initialize LWP:: UserAgent
+* MTGoogle SitemapsPing error: failed to initialize LWP::UserAgent MT Google Sitemapsping Error: failed to Initialize LWP:: UserAgent
     Servr to LWP:: UserAgent Please make sure the module is correctly implemented.

+# License
-This program is GPL License ( GNU General Public License; GNU General Public License text (English) ) can be freely distributed under the terms of
+This program is GPL License ( GNU General Public License; ) can be freely distributed under the terms of.